John Templeton Trading Strategy

 John Templeton, unlike many traders and investors, masterfully manages his risks through diversification.

-For example, few people know that he made his initial capital by purchasing 100 different shares for a sum of 10 thousand dollars, and the cost of the shares at that time did not even exceed one dollar.
+For example, few people know that he amassed his initial capital by purchasing 100 different shares for a total of 10 thousand dollars, although the value of a share at that time did not even exceed one dollar.

-Thus, having created a wide portfolio of stocks that were practically at the bottom, he did not observe their further decline, and if some companies even went bankrupt, then due to the growth of the rest he was able to earn a decent amount of money.
+Thus, by creating a vast portfolio of stocks that were practically at rock bottom, he did not observe their further decline, and even if some companies went bankrupt, he was able to earn a decent amount of money due to the growth of others.

-Also be sure to pay attention to the fact that John Templeton has invested in various segments, ranging from the military industry to insurance companies.
+Also, be sure to note that John Templeton invested in a variety of sectors, from the military industry to insurance companies.

-Almost all stock exchange literature, and especially based on technical analysis, teaches us how to correctly find trends, identify the crowd and, with the help of auxiliary indicators and patterns, adapt to its actions.
+Almost all stock market literature, especially that based on technical analysis, teaches us how to intelligently identify trends, identify the crowd, and adapt to its actions using auxiliary indicators and patterns.

 John is precisely the representative of traders who always acts against the crowd and against the trend.

-His key strategy is based on buying assets en masse during panics and sudden drops of shares by the crowd, and selling assets at the peak of their growth and development, without waiting for negative news.
+His key strategy is based on buying assets en masse during panic and a sharp sell-off of shares by the crowd, and selling assets at the peak of their growth and development, without waiting for negative news.

-3) Don’t get carried away with day trading
+3) Don't get carried away with intraday trading

-As John Templeton grew in his professional career, he developed one key rule for himself - never day trade.
+As John Templeton progressed in his professional career, he developed one key rule: never day trade.

 4) Reinvestment

-Many investors and traders, having received their first profit or success, always want to say goodbye to it immediately.
-If we talk about John, then everything dividends and profits from asset growth were constantly directed to reinvestment, and money was never idle.
+Many investors and traders, having achieved their first profit or success, always want to say goodbye to it immediately.
+Speaking of John, everyone dividends and profits from asset growth were constantly directed towards reinvestment, and the money was never idle.

-If you even look at the personal life of this trader, you would find out that he is extremely ascetic, which allowed him to always participate in various investment projects.
+Even if you look at this trader's personal life, you would find that he is extremely ascetic, which allowed him to always participate in various investment projects.

-Many people think that John was able to achieve success because he invested in stocks at the right time and at the right moment.
+Many people think that John was successful because he invested in stocks at the right time and at the right moment.

-In fact, this is far from true, because if you look at investment portfolio this trader, it turns out that he always bought undervalued shares, whose value was an order of magnitude lower than the market value.
+In fact, this is far from true, because if you look at investment portfolio If we look at this trader, it turns out that he always bought undervalued shares, whose value was an order of magnitude lower than the market value.

-Moreover, I have always worked with emerging markets and never focused solely on the economy of the United States or Europe.
+Moreover, I have always worked with emerging markets and have never focused solely on the economies of the United States or Europe.

-John Templeton has always recommended that traders use those instruments in trading that imply the presence of benefits, as well as tax minimization, if it is possible to work with offshore zones.
+John Templeton always recommended that traders use instruments that offer benefits and tax minimization, if possible, when working with offshore zones.

 In fact, all major businessmen in the world adhere to a similar scheme.

-It is also worth noting that Templeton never invested in shares countries where socialism is highly developed.
+It's also worth noting that Templeton never invested in stocks countries where socialism is highly developed.

-Unfortunately, the influence of the state on business in such countries is so great that traders and investors can easily lose their funds at any time to please voters.
+Unfortunately, the government's influence on business in such countries is so great that traders and investors can easily lose their funds at any time to please voters.

 Joomla templates by a4joomla